chocolate-icecream/pancakekit/README.md

 ### Adding a topping

-You can add your favorite toppings to your pancake as in the following example:
+You can add your favorite toppings to your pancake, as in the following example:

 ```python
 from pancakekit import Pancake, Button, Label